 Vietnamese Classical

 I have always enjoyed music and played two instruments in my youth, though admittedly not very well.
 However I’ve always appreciated music of all kinds.
 Each genre of music offers enjoyment for its listeners.
 In Vietnam I also found enjoyment listening to traditional Vietnamese music, which I heard from Vietnamese workers on the air base, and while traveling through villages out on the road.
-I found classical Vietnamese music to be beautiful, and a bit hypnotic, though also a bit eerie with all the wartime chaos going on.
+I found classical Vietnamese music to be hauntingly beautiful, though also a bit eerie with all the wartime chaos going on.
 I didn’t know the names of the musical pieces or instruments, and could not understand the lyrics, but enjoyed it very much nonetheless.

 I still enjoy music of all kinds and though hearing impaired I have new devices which allow me to listen to music again.
 I attend musical events whenever I can and typically end my day listening to many of my old favorites on YouTube.
 Betting many of my Veteran brothers and sisters do the same. 😊